Sivaan66/Project---Pizza_sales/README.md

 ```
 ### 10.Calculate the percentage contribution of each pizza category to total revenue.
 🔗 [Check the Full Dataset](./10.csv)
-tHE ORDER OF Pizza categories according to their contribution towards total revenue.
+The ORDER OF Pizza categories according to their contribution towards total revenue.
 ``` sql
 SELECT
     pizza_types.category,